 Staff use their judgement in identifying pupils who might be at risk of radicalisation and speak to the D/DSL if they are concerned about a pupil.
-The D/DSL will always act proportionately and this may include making a Prevent referral to the Channel support programme or to the MASH.
+The D/DSL will always act proportionately and this may include making a Prevent referral to the Channel support programme or to the Local Authority Children's Services.